 What information we collect

 If you give us your details by donating to Jubilee Debt Campaign, taking one of our actions, or signing up to our e-list, we will usually collect your name, address and email address.
-We also collect information about your engagement with us, such as your communication preferences, your donations, the campaign actions that you take and campaign materials that you order from us.
+If you joined via our community organising programme then we will normally collect your name, phone number and email address.
+We also collect information about your engagement with us, such as your communication preferences, your donations, the campaign actions that you take, what issues you care about and campaign materials that you order from us.
 In some cases, to have direct conversations with our supporters about how we can support you in taking actions to further our campaigns, we may carry out personal phone calls.
 We will only call you if you have given us your phone number and told us you are happy for us to contact you in this way.
 We do not use any third party telemarketing companies.
+We may also occasionally send direct marketing messages by SMS or other direct messaging services such as WhatsApp, but again only if you have given us your mobile phone number and explicitly told us you are happy to be contacted in this way.
 We may keep records of our correspondence with you, and if you sign a Gift Aid declaration we must record the fact that you are a UK tax payer.

-We only acquire this personal data when it is given to us directly, or through a third party organisation which engages with our supporters on our behalf, such as iParl (who process our online campaign actions) or Justgiving (who process our online donations).
+We only acquire this personal data when it is given to us directly, or through a third party organisation which engages with our supporters on our behalf, such as iParl (who process our online campaign actions) or Charities Aid Foundation (who process our online donations).

 Jubilee Debt Campaign removes personal data from our systems in line with our data retention policy.
 The length of time each category of data will be retained will vary depending on how long we need to process it, the reason it is collected, and in line with any statutory requirements.
 After this point the data will either be deleted or rendered anonymous.